YuanTian1991/YuanTian1991.github.io/contents/notes/2021-08-02-QSEA-package-for-hMeDIP-seq-preprocess/index.md

 - Calcualte Coverage: `addCoverage()`
 - Copy Number Aberation: `addCNV()`.
 This step is important, for example, the `normal_idx` parameter should be normal/control samples in my data set, which need to be set by me manually.
 - Scaling Library Factor QSEA accounts for differences in sequencing depth and library: `addLibraryFactors()`
-- The average CpG density per fragment for each genomic window: `addPatternDensity()`. **This function is failed in my test, I am trying to fix it...**
+- The average CpG density per fragment for each genomic window: `addPatternDensity()`.
 - Offset for regions without CpG: `addOffset()`

 ```r